List of Friends and Joey characters: David

 David, "the Scientist Guy" (Hank Azaria): a physicist with whom Phoebe falls in love in "The One with the Monkey", when he receives an academic grant for a three-year research trip to Minsk (incorrectly—and consistently—described in the scripts as being in Russia, rather than Belarus).
-After a quarrel with his research partner Max (Wayne Pére), Phoebe urges him to take the trip, even though it breaks her heart.
+After a quarrel with his research partner Max (Wayne Péré), Phoebe urges him to take the trip, even though it breaks her heart.
 Seven years later, he returns to New York for a brief visit and shares an evening with Phoebe, at the end of which he wants to say he loves her, but chooses not to as it will make it harder for him to leave.
 Two years later, he returns for another visit in "The One with the Male Nanny", where he kisses Phoebe before she admits she is seeing Mike Hannigan, who catches them together.
 He returns permanently in "The One with the Donor", having failed in his research, and when he finds out that Phoebe and Mike have broken up, he and Phoebe begin dating again.
 In "The One in Barbados—Part 1", David proposes to Phoebe but is turned down in favor of Mike.

 In 2003, Azaria was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his performance.
 Azaria originally auditioned for the role of Joey.

 Nora Tyler Bing

 Nora Tyler Bing (Morgan Fairchild): Chandler's mother, a best-selling erotic novelist whose works include Euphoria Unbound, Euphoria At Midnight and Mistress Bitch.
 She first appears in "The One with Mrs. Bing", where she meets the gang while on a book tour in New York.
+She divorced Chandler's father after discovering his affair with the family's pool boy, and the news explained Chandler's intense dislike for Thanksgiving.
+According to the shows creators, Nora was inspired by outspoken female characters from 1980s television dramas, and her strained yet humorous relationship with Chandler is used to explore themes of embarrassment, identity, and parental boundaries.
 After dinner, she kisses Ross.
 She makes a cameo appearance in the flashback scenes of "The One with All the Thanksgivings" and later appears in "The One with Monica and Chandler's Wedding" (with Kathleen Turner as Chandler's dad) and "The One After 'I Do'".
 The Seattle Times ranked Nora and her ex-husband jointly as the fifth best guest characters in 2004.